mmc41/json-schema-js-gui-model/README.md

 different depending on the exact web framework used and this out of scope of this more fundamental and general project.

-This library is on purpose keept small with no runtime-dependencies.
+This library is on purpose keept small with few runtime-dependencies.
 It can be used from both nodejs v6+ and with a modern es6 capable browser.

 ## Getting started